peter/jsonapitest/README.md

 ## Merging Objects

 You can use the `$merge` special object property to merge (extend) data objects.
-Here is an example where the a predefined header is extended with a content type:
+Here is an example where an authentication header is extended with a content type:

 ```json
 "request": {